-Both machines do the job required however both can also be specific to your needs, and one thing I do know is that most plumbers actually enjoy rolling our sleeves up and getting those blocked drains cleared and running again.
-There’s a strange sense of satisfaction when you see that water sucking through the sewer once the blockage releases, that only a plumber will ever know.
+Both machines do the job required, however, both can also be specific to your needs, and one thing I do know is that most plumbers enjoy rolling their sleeves up and getting those blocked drains cleared and running again.
+There’s a strange sense of satisfaction when you see that water sucking through the sewer once the blockage releases, that only a licensed plumber will ever know.

-- It saves more time in clearing a blockage since it cleans faster than an eel, it also has a tendency to have more power than the mechanical eel.
+- It saves more time in clearing a blockage since it clears faster than an eel, it also tends to have more power than the mechanical eel.

 - The jetter is cleaner and less strenuous on the body, hauling a large eel and eel cables around a yard and in and out of our vans is heavy work, best left to the young guns.

-So when your plumber arrives next to clear your blocked drain, go ahead and ask him “what’s better: electric eel or water jetter” and see what he says.
+So when your local plumber arrives next to clear your blocked drain, go ahead and ask him “What’s better: electric eel vs water jetter” and see what he says.
 Here’s a related topic that you might be interested in “Avoid Rain Water Damage Keep Your Storm Water Drains Clear.